pic85/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-I Plot the  5-minute interval time series of the average number of steps taken
+I plot the  5-minute interval time series of the average number of steps taken

 ```r